harishaaram/GitHub_Resume/README.md

 # ResumeTracker
+A minimalistic app that helps job seekers to identify their target recruiters.
+This is a free app where you can create your hyperlink and build your analytics to analyze your target audience.

+## Implementation Idea:
-Identifying your **customer audience** based on the *usage metric* of your *product*.
+Identifying your **customer audience** based on the **usage metric** of your **product**.

 1. Customer audience - Recruiters/Hiring Managers
 2. usage metric - Click through probability
-3. product - resume pdf
+3. product - resume.pdf

-## A/B Testing: To statistically infer the correct target audience based on your Clickstream data
+## Requirements:
+1. Heroku
+2. Postgres
+3. Python 3
+4. Flask
+5.

 ## Database Structure:
+(example use case for my purpose)

     | app_name.heroku.com/
         |nlp/
             | pydata